Incontinence — the condition nobody wants to talk about

 For overflow incontinence caused by an enlarged prostate, medications can help.
 If medications don't work, surgery to remove part of the prostate might be considered.

 Devices are available too.
 For women with stress incontinence, pessaries can be inserted into the vagina to provide support to the bladder and urethra.
-These reduce leakage during activity.
 For men, external catheters can be used to collect urine.
-These are not permanent solutions but can be useful in specific situations.
+Intermittent catheterization can be taught to people who have trouble emptying their bladder completely.

 The Dignity Conversation

 Here's the hardest part: your parent probably doesn't want to talk about this.
 They might deny they have a problem.
 They might minimize it.
 They might insist that nothing can be done.
-They might feel so ashamed that the conversation itself feels unbearable.

 Start gently.
 Your parent doesn't need to give you details.
 They don't need to describe every aspect of the problem.
 But they do need to know that you know, that you're not shocked or disgusted, and that you want to help.